Onsite Wastewater (Septic) Services

 Properly sited, installed, and maintained septic systems protect groundwater supplies, the public's health, and your property investment.

 Septic permits are required for any structure requiring wastewater disposal.
-We investigate complaints relating to violations of the County Wastewater Regulations, DEQ Circular 4 and ARM 17.36.
-The Environmental Division regulates the siting of all on-site wastewater treatment systems in Lewis and Clark County.
+The Environmental Division regulates the siting of all on-site wastewater treatment systems in Lewis and Clark County in accordance with County Wastewater Regulations, DEQ Circular 4 and ARM 17.36.

-The purpose of permitting septic systems is to insure that sewage is properly disposed of in appropriate treatment systems in order to protect the public's health, surface water and groundwater supplies.
+The purpose of permitting septic systems is to ensure that sewage is properly disposed of in appropriate treatment systems in order to protect the public's health, surface water, and groundwater supplies.

 To find out if you need a septic permit, or to get a copy of a permit, contact our office at 406-447-8351 or publichealth(at)lccountymt.gov.